Coronavirus digest: Austria to approve lockdown for unvaccinated | DW | 14.11.2021

 Germany reported 33,498 new COVID cases and 55 deaths on Sunday, according to the Robert Koch Institute (RKI), the country's public health authority.
 Chancellor Angela Merkel called for a "national effort" to break a fourth wave of the virus and urged people to get vaccinated.

-Nearly 4000 people took to the streets in Italy's Milan city to protest strict COVID rules imposed by the government, according to Italy's Ansa news agency.
+Nearly 4,000 people took to the streets in Italy's city of Milan to protest strict COVID rules imposed by the government, according to Italy's Ansa news agency.

 Protesters were mainly opposing a government requirement of having workers — both in the public and private sectors — get government-issued health passes.
 Italy reported 8,544 new COVID cases and 53 virus-related deaths on Saturday.

-Morocco announced on Saturday tightening rules for passengers arriving at airports.
-People will now have to take a rapid COVID test at the airport before being allowed to enter the country — strengthening an existing requirement of a negative test 48 before departure.
+Morocco on Saturday announced stricter rules for passengers arriving at airports.
+People will now have to take a rapid COVID test at the airport before being allowed to enter the country — strengthening an existing requirement of a negative test 48 hours before departure.

 Morocco has administered more coronavirus jabs than any other African country, vaccinating 24.3 million people out of 36 million people.
 It has also begun administering booster shots.